Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

    ```
 2. Create a structure to store global data.

-   For pose detection , use the following `imagedata_s` structure:
+   For pose detection, use the following `imagedata_s` structure:

    ```c
    struct _imagedata_s {